 The North Dakota Board of Nursing will accept, at face value, the number of hours awarded for an educational activity that has been approved for CE, provided it was approved by one of the following:

-- Credit received for successful completion of a course taken through an accredited college or university may be used to meet the CE requirement.
 Contact hours obtained for renewal of license or certification in another regulated profession cannot be used for maintaining nursing licensure.

 Do I send my CE records to the Board?

-Who keeps track of my Continuing Education?
+Who keeps track of my CE?

 License by Exam - If you recently received your first license in North Dakota and took an examination to receive it, and this is your first renewal of that nursing license, you are NOT REQUIRED to have completed CE courses.
-You have met the requirement through your academic coursework and MUST verify through attesting to the statement on the renewal form.
+You have met the requirement through your academic coursework and MUST verify by attesting to the statement on the renewal form.

 License by Endorsement - If you recently received your first license in North Dakota and have moved from another state, you are considered to have received your license or certificate by "ENDORSEMENT".
-Even though this may be your first renewal you MUST verify through attesting to the statement on the renewal form that you have completed the required 12 contact hours.
+Even though this may be your first renewal you MUST verify by attesting to the statement on the renewal form that you have completed the required 12 contact hours.
 Credit received for successful completion of a course taken through an accredited college or university may be used to meet the CE requirement.

 I 'm not working right now.

 Whether you are working or not has no bearing on your CE requirement.
 The CE requirement is directly related to renewal of your license in ND.

 I do not plan to renew my license.
 What do I need to do?